-The Trust has prepared a budget for the 2020/21 financial year which shows a small surplus.
-The budget was prepared based on cautious assumptions reflecting the current financial position of the School and its businesses together with the implementation of a turnaround plan.
+The Academy has prepared a budget for the 2021/22 financial year, which shows a small in-year surplus and further improvement in the free reserves position.
+The budget has been prepared using cautious assumptions reflecting the current financial position of the Trust.
+The Trustees continue to review the financial position of the Trust and are working on further restructuring of the cost base for 2022/23.
 Discussions with North Yorkshire County Council regarding the increase of children in the Harrogate area in the next five years lead the Trust to believe that it is reasonable to assume that student numbers in the short-term will stabilise and then increase in the medium-term.
-Despite the current January 2021 lockdown and the consequent temporary closure of the School and Sports Centre, the Trust still expects to generate a surplus for the current year and has prepared updated projections taking this into account together with the assumption that the School and Sports Centre will re-open in early Spring.